goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 ####Pre-terms
 <div class="Definition" head="LN pre-terms">
-\label{pterms}
+\label{Definition:pterms}
 $$M::= x\ |\ n\ |\ MM\ |\ \lambda M\ |\ Y_\sigma \text{ where }x \in Var \text{ and } n \in Nat$$
 </div>

 Similarly to the de Bruijn presentation of binders, the $\lambda$-term no longer includes a bound variable, so a named representation term $\lambda x.x$ becomes $\lambda 0$ in LN.
-As was mentioned in [Chapter 2](#binders), the set of terms, defined in \ref{pterms}, is a superset of $\lamy$ terms and includes terms which are not well formed $\lamy$ terms.
+As was mentioned in \cref{binders}, the set of terms, defined in \cref{Definition:pterms}, is a superset of $\lamy$ terms and includes terms which are not well formed $\lamy$ terms.
 For example, the term $\lambda 3$ is not a well-formed term, since the bound variable index is out of scope.
 Since we don't want to work with terms that do not correspond to $\lamy$ terms, we have to introduce the notion of a _well-formed term_, which restricts the set of pre-terms to only those that correspond to $\lamy$ terms (i.e. this inductive definition ensures that there are no "out of bounds" indices in a given pre-term):

 <div class="Definition" head="Well-formed terms">
 We assume that $L$ is a finite set in the following definition. $\\$